[Warning! The Goof is the goddess of parties and debauchery. While I avoid outright detail, there are implications. You have been warned!]

 The smith nodded.
 “Yes, mayor.
 I’ll let Alaia know.
 Is there anything else?”

 – – –

 Alaia was allowed to ride with the king’s convoy up to the prince’s castle.
 At her request, there was a tarp over Ana.
-It hadn’t crossed anyone’s minds that it would turn her into a curiosity instead of a problem to be solved.
+It hadn’t crossed anyone’s minds that it would turn her into a curiosity instead of a problem to be solved if she was on display.
 The king paused in the town near the castle and gave some sort of speech.
 She also saw glimpses of an orange-skinned girl running on the ice barefoot, that was the most interesting part of the trip before they made it to the castle.

 Having never seen a castle before Alaia was in awe.
 She was told to wait with Ana in a servant’s room until after the ceremony.
 She wasn’t sure what the ceremony was.
 As she was waiting, a loud explosion rocked the castle and she was knocked out.